Updated: Feb 27

 Looking for tips on how to clean your berkey filters to keep them working properly?
 Learn more here!
 I've done it, and it's not as daunting as it may seem!

-*This post is not sponsored (although it does contain affiliate links), I'm just very passionate about my Berkey and wanted to share in hopes of helping people and the environment!
+*This post is not sponsored (although it does contain affiliate links which may earn me a small commission if you make a purchase based on my recommendation), I'm just very passionate about my Berkey and wanted to share in hopes of helping people and the environment!